AlessiaConca/01_Quantum_Algorithms/README.md

 ## Introduction

 Quantum computing leverages the principles of quantum mechanics to perform calculations at better speeds with classical computers.
-This repository focuses on key quantum algorithms, including but not limited to:
+This repository focuses on key quantum algorithms.

-- Deutsch-Josza Algorithm
-- Grover's Algorithm
-- Shor's Algorithm
-- Quantum Fourier Transform

 ## Getting Started